 The following description is from Watling (2001).
-The spotless crake is a very small rail, approximately 6 inches (15 centimeters) in length, and appears entirely black at first glance.
+The spotless crake is a very small rail, approximately 15 centimeters (6 inches) in length, and appears entirely black at first glance.
 On closer observation the grey wash on the neck, head and underparts, and its dark brown mantle and wings, are noticeable.
 Also conspicuous are the red iris and legs.
-The bill is black.
+The bill of this species is black.
 Immature birds have white marks on the chest and abdomen.